Constitutional amendment: Australia

 The double majority is a major factor in why since 1906 out of 44 referendums only 8 have been successful.

 China

-In the Communist-ruled People's Republic of China, the Constitution of the People's Republic of China states how to be amended under Article 64 of "Chapter III: The Structure of the State".
+In the Communist-ruled People's Republic of China, the Constitution of China states how to be amended under Article 64 of "Chapter III: The Structure of the State".
 It says the following:

 Amendments to the Constitution are to be proposed by the Standing Committee of the National People's Congress or by more than one-fifth of the deputies to the National People's Congress and adopted by a majority vote of more than two-thirds of all the deputies to the Congress.

 India

 The Indian constitution can be amended in 3 ways: